Header Image

 • competitive and reversible inhibitor of monoamine oxidase A and B.1

-Viloxazine has been shown to increase dopamine levels6, noradrenaline levels6 and serotonin levels in the PFC.76 However, it does not appear to act as a serotonin reuptake inhibitor.76
+Viloxazine has been shown to increase dopamine levels7, noradrenaline levels7 and serotonin levels89 6 in the PFC.
+However, it does not appear to act as a serotonin reuptake inhibitor.87

 It does not increase the release of noradrenaline.

-Viloxazine increases the dopamine level in the nucleus accumbens significantly less than stimulants.8 We consider the authors’ assertion that non-stimulants have fewer side effects to be misguided.
-Non-stimulants (atomoxetine, guanfacine) have significantly higher side effects with a significantly lower Effect size than stimulants.
+Viloxazine increases the dopamine level in the nucleus accumbens significantly less than stimulants.10 We consider the authors’ assertion that non-stimulants have fewer side effects to be incorrect.
+Non-stimulants (atomoxetine, guanfacine) have significantly higher side effects compared to stimulants with a significantly lower Effect size.

 Other in vitro studies found no dopamine release in the striatum and only a small effect on dopamine receptors or DAT.
 In rodents, viloxazine significantly increased dopamine in vivo in the PFC, moderately in the amygdala and minimally in the nucleus accumbens.
 The dopamine increase in the PFC is likely to be a consequence of NET reuptake inhibition.
 The minimal effect of viloxazine on dopamine in the nucleus accumbens could indicate a low susceptibility to abuse.1 We therefore suspect a lower increase in drive than stimulants.